n-zu/Timer/README.md

 > Plus practiced some soft skills like writing (documentation), reading (articles, documentation, code) and getting feedback from others.

 </details>

+## Dropped

+This project has been dropped.
+I've opted for using [Simple Time Tracker](https://play.google.com/store/apps/details?id=com.razeeman.util.simpletimetracker&hl=en&gl=US&pli=1) which covers most of my ideas without the need of implementing it.

+A particular case of the build vs buy dilemma, where the existing solution is free.

 ## Features